koyotecoin/koyotecoin/doc/managing-wallets.md

 ### 1.1 Creating the Wallet

-Since version 0.21, Koyotecoin Core no longer has a default wallet.
+Koyotecoin Core no longer has a default wallet.
 Wallets can be created with the `createwallet` RPC or with the `Create wallet` GUI menu item.

 In the GUI, the `Create a new wallet` button is displayed on the main screen when there is no wallet loaded.
 Alternatively, there is the option `File` ->`Create wallet`.